ACCESS-NRI/access-nri-intake-catalog/docs/usage/telemetry.rst

 usage statistics, in accordance with the privacy policy detailed `here <https://reporting.access-nri-store.cloud.edu.au/>`_.

-A typical telemetry datum is shown below:
+A typical telemetry record is shown below:

 .. code-block:: python